ga('send', 'pageview'); --}

-My visit with Christy was amazing.
-She was very competent, very nice and very knowledgeable.
+My visit with this office was amazing.
+They were very competent, very nice and very knowledgeable.
 I will definitely be back...

 The laser treatment used for red to pink areas in our office is called an AFT or IPL.
 This laser does not create a wound so there is minimal to no downtime.
 It is usually preformed as three monthly treatments to accelerate the fading of red to pink areas.
 This procedure is performed by our clinic aesthetician.